 It's legal.

-It's uh and the court had directly specifically giving direction uh for Maricopa County out in Arizona to partake in this legal process of the Arizona State Senate.
+And the court had directly, specifically giving direction for Maricopa County out in Arizona to partake in this legal process of the Arizona State Senate.

 I've read the entire thing.

-Uh and if I had to sum it up, I would argue they're showing that they have observed anomalies in the entire audit process, while nothing is definitive yet, and there are serious and legitimate questions they believe about specific issues about the vote in 2020 as it relates to chain of custody.
+While nothing is definitive yet, and there are serious and legitimate questions, they believe about specific issues about the vote in 2020 as it relates to chain of custody.

 You hear me talking a lot about that.

-Uh why files were deleted, why the handling of the ballots, contradictory numbers, and why access specifically granted by the courts in a court order continues to be defied and denied.
+Why files were deleted, the handling of the ballots, contradictory numbers, and why access specifically granted by the courts in a court order continues to be defied and denied.

-Um in other words, if they they have a forensic audit, but they won't allow and won't comply with the judge's ruling in this case that allows them to uh in fact get the hardware that would would give them the the information that they're looking for so that they can see if this was done with integrity and the people of Arizona can have confidence in the results as currently counted.
+That allows them to, in fact, get the hardware that would give them the information that they're looking for so that they can see if this was done with integrity and that people of Arizona can have confidence in the results as currently counted.

-And so the Senate uh uh president Karen Finn tried to offer, for example, they want these routers, and it's been they've been denied, even though the court ordered them to have it.
+And so the Senate president, Karen Finn, tried to offer, for example, they want these routers and they've been denied even though the court ordered them to have it.

 We don't want to see other things that may be on the router.